sanjaybhavnani/stock-watchlist/README.md

 ## Technology

-This section outlines what technology will be used to develop the app.
+This section outlines what technology used to develop the app.

 ### Backend

-Backend will be an node and express app.
-This will be responsible for the following
+Backend is a node and express app.
+This is responsible for the following

-- Maintaining in-memory database for stocks, prices, watchlists and alerts.
+- Maintaining JSON file based database for stocks, prices, watchlists and alerts.
+LowDB is used for this.
-- It will contain a master source that mimicks a live feed of 200 stocks.
+- Hosts a master data source that mimicks a live feed of 200 stocks.
 It emits the randomly generated prices of the stocks every 100ms
-- It provides a web socket based endpoints to
+- It provides a web socket connection for
-  1. Subscribe to realtime price updates of upto 20 stocks at a time.
+  1. Subscribing to realtime price updates of stocks
-  2. Notify subscribers when price alerts are met.
+  2. Notifying subscribers when price alerts are met.
 - It also provides following RESTFul APIs
   - Stocks: GET with query params (Used for search)
   - Watchlists: GET all watchlists of users.